-- Some Other Consequences 2 - To economists, it is axiomatic that markets are limited to the area in which communications is effectively instant - Thus, before telegraphy, markets were inherently local.
-After telegraphy, they became regional and then national. - One effect was to concentrate the trading of items such as gold, stock, bonds, and commodities in the place where most of their related financial transactions took place: - " New York became a center of stock and bond trading - " Chicago became a center of commodities trading
+- To economists, it is axiomatic that markets are limited to the area in which communications is effectively instant - Thus, before telegraphy, markets were inherently local.
+After telegraphy, they became regional and then national. - One effect was to concentrate the trading of items such as gold, stock, bonds, and commodities in the place where most of their related financial transactions took place: - New York became a center of stock and bond trading - Chicago became a center of commodities trading

-- Some Other Consequences 3 - Created the first network-effect technology the value and use of telegraphy increased as more nodes were added to the system - Made Western Union a major corporate entity - Along with the railroad, it facilitated travel and the holding of professional and business conventions - Telegraph allowed people to make hotel reservations - Allowed convention planners to coordinate convention planning with the hotels where the convention was to take place
+Some Other Consequences

+- Created the first network-effect technology the value and use of telegraphy increased as more nodes were added to the system - This provided a pattern for subsequent networkeffect technologies - Made Western Union a major corporate entity - Fostered a lot of research directed to enabling telegraph lines to carry multiple messages simultaneously in both directions